coolhandluke999/Cyclistic_Case_Study/Cyclistic Rider Report.md

 ![Day_bygroup](https://user-images.githubusercontent.com/36319226/117051752-c0ec9200-accb-11eb-80c2-1d6c011437c7.png)

 With the above visualization we see a difference in the day-of-the-week riding patterns between the casual and member groups.
-The casual group takes more weekend trips and less trips on weekdays than the member group.
-While the member group has less variability in the number of trips based on the day-of-the-week.
+The casual group takes more weekend trips and less trips on weekdays than the member group, while the member group has less variability in the number of trips based on the day-of-the-week.
 Saturday is the most popular day for both groups.
 Saturday, for casual riders, is also the only day-of-the-week where they have a higher trip count than any day-of-the-week for members.

 ![Duration_byDay](https://user-images.githubusercontent.com/36319226/117052354-7ddeee80-accc-11eb-9e2b-ade0cfd67735.png)